-Current and future legislation, CFTC and SEC rulemaking and other regulatory developments may impact the manner in which BCH is treated.
-In particular, BCH may be classified by the CFTC as a "commodity interest" under the CEA or may be classified by the SEC as a "security" under U.S. federal securities laws.
-The Sponsor and the Trust cannot be certain as to how future regulatory developments will impact the treatment of BCH under the law.
+Current and future legislation, CFTC and SEC rulemaking and other regulatory developments may impact the manner in which ZEN is treated.
+In particular, ZEN may be classified by the CFTC as a "commodity interest" under the CEA or may be classified by the SEC as a "security" under U.S. federal securities laws.
+It is possible that a new Administration and Congress in the United States creates a new classification for digital assets.
+The Sponsor and the Trust cannot be certain as to how future regulatory developments will impact the treatment of ZEN under the law.
 In the face of such developments, the required registrations and compliance steps may result in extraordinary, nonrecurring expenses to the Trust.
 If the Sponsor decides to terminate the Trust in response to the changed regulatory circumstances, the Trust may be dissolved or liquidated at a time that is disadvantageous to shareholders.

-To the extent that BCH is deemed to fall within the definition of a "commodity interest" under the CEA, the Trust and the Sponsor may be subject to additional regulation under the CEA and CFTC regulations.
+To the extent that ZEN is deemed to fall within the definition of a "commodity interest" under the CEA, the Trust and the Sponsor may be subject to additional regulation under the CEA and CFTC regulations.
 The Sponsor may be required to register as a commodity pool operator or commodity trading adviser with the CFTC and become a member of the National Futures Association and may be subject to additional regulatory requirements with respect to the Trust, including disclosure and reporting requirements.
 These additional requirements may result in extraordinary, recurring and/or nonrecurring expenses of the Trust, thereby materially and adversely impacting the Shares.
 If the Sponsor determines not to comply with such additional regulatory and registration requirements, the Sponsor will terminate the Trust.
-Any such termination could result in the liquidation of the Trust's BCH at a time that is disadvantageous to shareholders.
+Any such termination could result in the liquidation of the Trust's ZEN at a time that is disadvantageous to shareholders.

-To the extent that BCH is determined to be a security under U.S. federal securities laws, the Trust and the Sponsor may be subject to additional requirements under the Investment Company Act and the Sponsor may be required to register as an investment adviser under the Investment Advisers Act.
+To the extent that ZEN is determined to be a security under U.S. federal securities laws, the Trust and the Sponsor may be subject to additional requirements under the Investment Company Act and the Sponsor may be required to register as an investment adviser under the Investment Advisers Act.
 Such additional registration may result in extraordinary, recurring and/or non-recurring expenses of the Trust, thereby materially and adversely impacting the Shares.
 If the Sponsor determines not to comply with such additional regulatory and registration requirements, the Sponsor will terminate the Trust.
-Any such termination could result in the liquidation of the Trust's BCH at a time that is disadvantageous to shareholders.
+Any such termination could result in the liquidation of the Trust's ZEN at a time that is disadvantageous to shareholders.